milanmatejka/aws-alien-attack/infrastructure/README.md

 The back-end deployment is supported by CDK.
 To make the things easier - and to not affect your computer by installing tools that you migh not need, we recommend Cloud9 or another Amazon Linux instance which you can access via SSH.

-1. Be sure that your machine has the permissions in place to deploy the Cloudformation template.
+1. Be sure that your machine has the permissions in place to deploy the CloudFormation template.

 2. Clone the repository in the machine.